 Clearfield in Clearfield County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Location.
-41° 1.336′ N, 78° 26.298′ W. Marker is in Clearfield, Pennsylvania, in Clearfield County.
-Marker is on North 2nd Street (Pennsylvania Route 153) just north of East Market Street, on the left when traveling north.
-Marker is mounted at eye-level, near the sidewalk, directly on the east side of the subject building.
+41° 1.319′ N, 78° 26.261′ W. Marker is in Clearfield, Pennsylvania, in Clearfield County.
+Marker is on East Market Street east of South 2nd Avenue, on the right when traveling east.
+Marker is mounted at eye-level directly on the subject building.
 Touch for map.
-Marker is in this post office area: Clearfield PA 16830, United States of America.
+Marker is at or near this postal address: 215 East Market Street, Clearfield PA 16830, United States of America.
 Touch for directions.

 Also see . . .

 1. Matthew “Matt” Savage (Find a Grave).
 The description "versatile" seems appropriate because Matt Savage (1854-1935) made his mark as an educator, newspaper publisher and editor, Democratic party politician and real estate operator.
 It is perhaps as editor and publisher of the Public Spirit from 1890 until 1921 that Matt Savage will be best recognized.
 But before 1890, he had served 2 terms as County Superintendent of Schools; in the 1890's and early 1900s he was a powerful force in the county, state and national Democratic party affairs; and as a real estate operator he must have been one of the first northerners to recognize the future of Florida.
 (Submitted on December 8, 2020, by Cosmos Mariner of Cape Canaveral, Florida.)

 2. Historical Society publishes Public Spirit county history book.
 Clearfield County Historical Society has published the 1897 history of select Clearfield County townships.
 The series was compiled by the Clearfield’s Public Spirit newspaper Editor Matt Savage.
 (Submitted on December 8, 2020, by Cosmos Mariner of Cape Canaveral, Florida.)